Innovation and Impact awards offer funding for pilot research projects

 - Compliance: Describe aspects requiring human subject, animal or biohazard oversight, describing the status of any required approvals.

-- Future plans: Identify the specific externally sponsored funding opportunity that you will pursue at the completion of the proposed one-year pilot grant, including agency, mechanism and possible submission dates where appropriate.
+- Future plans: Identify the specific externally sponsored funding opportunity that the team will pursue at the completion of the proposed one-year pilot grant, including agency, mechanism and possible submission dates where appropriate.

 - Budget and justification: Provide a SIMS budget, per the instructions included elsewhere in this RFA.
 Provide a separate one-page budget justification.